aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/task-and-outlook-integration/_index.md

 ---
-title: Java Document Processing: Task and Outlook Integration
+title: 'Integrate Outlook Tasks with Aspose.Note for Java'
-linktitle: Java Document Processing: Task and Outlook Integration
+linktitle: 'Integrate Outlook Tasks with Aspose.Note for Java'
 second_title: Aspose.Note Java API
 description: Learn how to use Aspose.Note for Java to integrate Outlook tasks into OneNote and boost your java document processing workflow.
 weight: 35